ministryofjustice/noms-api-gateway-management/README.md

 ### Importing existing tokens

 There is a rake task in [lib/tasks/import.rake](https://github.com/ministryofjustice/noms-api-gateway-management/lib/tasks/import.rake) to import tokens from a CSV file.
-The column mappings were based around the existing [Google spreadsheet of tokens](https://docs.google.com/spreadsheets/d/1PJHdykrJ1e7nsm0_07vksy6DbVLzjwHuDAkbwt88y3Q/edit#gid=0) - if you need to change them, you can alter the *from_csv_row* method in [app/models/token.rb](https://github.com/ministryofjustice/noms-api-gateway-management/app/models/token.rb)
+The column mappings were based around the existing [Google spreadsheet of tokens](https://docs.google.com/spreadsheets/d/1PJHdykrJ1e7nsm0_07vksy6DbVLzjwHuDAkbwt88y3Q/edit#gid=0) - if you need to change them, you can alter the *mapped_csv_values* method in [app/models/imported_token_builder.rb](https://github.com/ministryofjustice/noms-api-gateway-management/app/models/imported_token_builder.rb)

 To run the task: